 You might ask what this is useful for.
 Very good question.
 Why would you need to know what the function is approaching?
 You already know the function equals 1 when x equals 1, right?

-To show this, let's consider the following function:
+As an example of this, let's consider the following function:

 What does the function approach when x approaches 1?
 It also approaches 1, right?
 It doesn't matter that the function is other than 1 at that point!
 So,